tsevdos/tsevdos.com/_posts/easyinput-jquery-plug-in.md

 ## Download it

-Please visit the [plug in&#8217;s official page](http://plugins.jquery.com/project/easyinput "Easy:input plug in page") in order to get the latest version of it.
+Please visit the [plug in's official page](http://plugins.jquery.com/project/easyinput "Easy:input plug in page") in order to get the latest version of it.

 ## Known issues